lolzone13/spotify-cli/README.md

-# spotify-stats
+# spotify-cli
-A clone of the spotistats website
+Use spotify from the cli